 Horseradish, has nothing to do with horses, happily, but it puts a real giddyup in other dishes.
 It is a white root that looks like a crooked white carrot and has lovely white flowers in spring that smell like, you guessed it, horseradish!
 Farmers dig it up, clean off the dirt, peel it, and grate it.
 It has a kick when raw, and my wife’s Uncle Carmen, whose family is from Southern Italy, was known to grate it raw on pasta with tomato sauce instead of using hot pepper flakes.
 It is not at full strength raw, but mix it with a little distilled white vinegar and a pinch of salt and you have the same sinus opening stuff that you can find in the chill chest of the grocery store, all three alarms ringing.
-Click here to read more about Secretariat, the wonderful horse this recipe is named after.

 A bit about Secretariat

 Secretariat was the greatest horse that ever lived winning 16 of his 21 races.
 From my couch I watched him win the first Triple Crown in 25 years in 1973.
 It was breathtaking.
 He was last coming out of the gate at the Derby and won by 2 1/2 lengths and set the track record of 1:59 2/5, a record that stands as of this writing.
 At the Preakness he again broke last from the gate, won again by 2 1/2 lengths.
 The clock malfunctioned, so we can never know for sure how fast he went.
 The Belmont was breathtaking.
 It was close at the start, with Sham, second place finisher to Secretariat in both previous races running right with the great one.
 And then the big chestnut colt kicked in the afterburners and won by an astonishing 31 lengths, running the fastest 1 1/2 miles in history at 2:24, despite not being challenged.
 The record still stands.